 |MILS:4020||Leadership in a Complex World MSL402||3|

 Cadets whose aim is a commission must satisfy a Professional Military Education (PME) requirement.
 They must complete at least one course in military history from the following list.
-This course may be the same as one used to complete the College of Liberal Arts and Sciences General Education Program.
+This course may be the same as one used to satisfy the College of Liberal Arts and Sciences General Education Program.
 Cadets may use other courses to meet the requirement, with the military science professor's approval.